 1927’s ‘double event’ involving Hilton and Paretti was anything but unusual.
 It was the long-delayed final act in New York’s Mafia-Camorra War of 1915-1917.
-By 1927 the war was long over and the New York faction of the Camorra was effectively destroyed.
+By 1927 that war was long over and the New York faction of the Camorra was effectively destroyed.
 Nature abhorring a vacuum, the Camorra was replaced by an organisation that would rule not only New York’s underworld but the nation’s; The American Mafia.

 “It looks as if it’s all off with me.”